 - It’s not you, it’s them

 If this list has given you a few heart palpitations thinking about all the missteps you may have made, use this opportunity to take a deep breath.
-The truth may be that it had nothing to do with you.
+The truth may be that it had nothing to do with you in regards to the reasons why you’re not getting hired.
 Another candidate may have had a great referral from a top performing executive, or maybe just been the CEO’s cousin’s dog-walker’s preschool teacher’s daughter.
 The company may have promoted internally, or hired someone directly from a competing firm.
 Don’t forget you can only put your best application in, and you can only put your best foot forward when stepping into an interview.

 As my grandma once told me, “Ashley, you could be the best peach in the world, and there will always be someone who doesn’t like peaches.”